krzysz00/kdrewniak.com/index.md

 I'm a first-year PhD student at the University of Washington Paul G. Allen School of Computer Science & Engineering.
 I work in the [Programming Languages and Software Engineering][plse] group, and am advised by [Rastislav Bodik][ras].

-My overall research focus is on reducing the amount of runtime debugging needed during systems programming by having computers catch or eliminate by construction more classes of bugs.
+My overall research focus is on using program synthesis to improve low-level performance, especially of numerical code and programs used in high-performance computing.
 Currently, I'm working on finding more effective enumerative algorithms for problems such as synthesizing near-perfect hash functions or GPU programs that perform complex memory permutations to maintain efficiency.

 [plse]:  http://uwplse.org